 Myth: “Traveling for so long will leave a huge gap in my resume that will hurt my career when I get back.”

 We reckon that when you look at the work world today, companies that succeed have to have employees who understand the entire world, not just their little native corner of it.
 Times are changing, and the economic and unemployment crisis that is gripping many countries around the world has people reassessing their priorities.
-With unemployment still hovering between 15-20% in the United States, a lot of people are going to have gaps in their resumes.
+A lot of people are going to have gaps in their resumes these days.
 As a prospective employer, what you rather see on a resume – a gap with nothing but collecting unemployment checks or one with the experience of traveling the world, learning a new language, and volunteering?

 Many people have left traditional jobs to try new and different things.
 Traveling is an education.
 Some employers might not fully understand your reasons for going, but what that employer thinks of your trip depends on how you explain it.
 Say that you spent two years smoking hash on a beach in Thailand, and yeah, that might not go down too well.
 So leave that part out.
 But explain the ways in which you’ve developed your communication and problem-solving skills, how you are excited to start work again, and how you can apply your knowledge and experience to help the company succeed – and let me tell you, we think you’re going to land yourself a sweet job.
 In the end, traveling can help your career, not harm it.
 You’ll come back from your trip with a wealth of knowledge and a perspective that you simply can’t get by sitting in a cube all day long.